static-archives/Hyperion-Injector/README.md

 The api is pretty self explanatory, take a look at main.cpp.
 I've placed comments in the source file to walk you through it.  <br>
 The "inject" function takes the process id and the parh to the dll you want to inject. <br>
-the "update" function MUST be called in a while loop, immediately after calling inject.
-It sustains the bypass as long as rhe process is open and only returns when the process is closed.
+the "update" function MUST be called in a while loop with zero delays, immediately after calling inject.
+It resumes the process and sustains the bypass as long as the process is open and only returns when the process is closed.
 You may spawn this loop in a new thead.<br>

 # PLEASE NOTE: